 Just imagine, income flowing in 24 hours a day.

-Income while you sleep.
+Great income while you sleep.

-Income while you eat.
+An income while you eat.

-Income while you walk the dog and see your friends.
+Profit while you walk the dog and see your friends.

-Income while you relax on the beach.
+Good cash flow while you relax on the beach.

 Just a few days ago, an acquaintance of mine sent me a Facebook message, announcing his retirement from the rat race in pursuit of passive income.
 To clarify, no streams of passive income had yet been established – though he thought it to be a wise decision to quit his job, anyway.

 - I define naivety as the ignorance of negative data, underlying a positive judgment.

 - For me scepticism is the ignorance of positive data, underlying a negative judgment.

 - I define objectivity as a full awareness of positive and negative data, underlying a neutral judgment.